coutinho23/wargus85.github.io/section4/section4.md

 # Section 4: Project Idea: Caffeinate the World
 ## Overview: A small business at business.

 Do you find yourself at work wishing you could make more money, but would feel too ashamed and guilty to pretend to sell consumables for a fundraiser?
 Worry no more!
 This project will allow you to sell coffee pods to your co-workers at a reasonable price you set.
-This project sits at the intersection of the newly emergent technologies of 3d printing, IoT and capsulised coffee.
+This project sits at the intersection of the emergent technologies of 3d printing, IoT and capsulised coffee.
 The project consists of an internet connected mechanical pod dispenser driven by a Raspberry Pi.

 ## Motivation: Building a project that requires a cross-section of skills

-The near universal prevalence of Nespresso pod machines combined with the laziness of coworkers to organise buying their own supply of pods has created a market for a small portable, PoE coffee pod dispenser with a built in payment platform.
+The near universal prevalence of Nespresso pod machines combined with the laziness of coworkers to organise buying their own supply of pods has created a market for a small portable, Power-over-ethernet (PoE) coffee pod dispenser with a built in payment platform.
 From a learning perspective such a device would require utilising a number of skills from back-end programming, database design, interface design, integrating a payment platform (Paypal) and more hands-on skills such as building and assembling the device and electronics.

 ## Description: The nuts and bolts